Spokane Public Schools board to vote on the downtown stadium proposal Wednesday

-SPOKANE, Wash. — The highly contested decision about a new downtown stadium for the Spokane Public School District will come to an end Wednesday at 5 p.m.
+SPOKANE, Wash. — The highly contested decision about a new downtown stadium for the Spokane Public School District is expected to come to an end on Wednesday.

+The school board will vote on the issue in a public meeting over Zoom that begins at 5 p.m.
+To attend the meeting, register on the school district's website.

 Joe Albi Stadium